-1.6.3 Notwithstanding any other provision of this Contract, if, due to AEngineer's error or omission, any required item or component of the project is omitted from Engineer's construction Contract Documents, Engineer shall not be responsible for paying the original construction cost to add such item or component but only to the extent that such item or component would have been otherwise necessary to the project and otherwise adds value or betterment to the project.
-Engineer shall be responsible for all other additional or extra costs resulting from such required item or project component not being included in the original construction contract documents.
+1.6.3 Notwithstanding any other provision of this Contract, if, due to Architect/Engineer's error or omission, any required item or component of any project is omitted from Architect/Engineer's construction Contract Documents, Architect/Engineer shall not be responsible for paying the original construction cost to add such item or component but only to the extent that such item or component would have been otherwise necessary to the project and otherwise adds value or betterment to the project.
+Architect/Engineer shall be responsible for all other additional or extra costs resulting from such required item or project component not being included in the original construction contract documents.

 1.7 Owner to Provide.
-Upon request by the Architect/Engineer, Owner will make available to the Engineer all technical data that is in the Owner's possession, including maps, surveys, property descriptions, borings, and other information held by the Owner and required by the Engineer and relating to its work.
-Engineer's use of and reliance upon such information in providing services hereunder shall be the responsibility of Engineer.
+Upon request by the Architect/Engineer, Owner will make available to the Architect/Engineer all technical data that is in the Owner's possession, including maps, surveys, property descriptions, borings, and other information held by the Owner and required by the Architect/Engineer and relating to its work.
+Architect/Engineer's use of and reliance upon such information in providing services hereunder shall be the responsibility of Architect/Engineer.

-1.8 Owner to Pay or Acquire. projectOwner shall pay for costs for advertisements of notices, public hearings, requests for bids, and other similar items; and shall secure the necessary land, easements, right-of-way required for the project.
+1.8 Owner to Pay or Acquire.
+Unless otherwise provided in a project contract, Owner shall pay for costs for advertisements of notices, public hearings, requests for bids, and other similar items; and shall secure the necessary land, easements, right-of-way required for the project.

 1.9 Conformity with Applicable Laws and Regulations.

-1.9.1 The Engineer, its consultants, agents, subcontractors, officers, employees and any other persons over whom the Engineer has control shall comply with all laws, regulations, rules, ordinances, and codes of federal, state, and other local governmental bodies, and all directives of the Owner or Designated Representative, applicable to the design and construction of the project, or affecting directly or indirectly the Engineer's operation and activities on or in connection with the project and Owner's facility.
-The Engineer shall defend and pay all costs, expenses, claims, fines, penalties and damages that may in any manner arise out of, or be imposed because of, the Engineer's failure to comply with this paragraph, whether assessed by any governmental body against the Owner as either property owner or as a facility operator.
-Owner and Engineer each agree to attempt to give one another prompt notice of any notice of violation received.
+1.9.1 The Architect/Engineer, its consultants, agents, subcontractors, officers, employees and any other persons over whom the Architect/Engineer has control shall comply with all laws, regulations, rules, ordinances, and codes of federal, state, and other local governmental bodies, and all directives of the Owner or Designated Representative, applicable to the design and construction of the project, or affecting directly or indirectly the Architect/Engineer's operation and activities on or in connection with the project and Owner's facility.
+The Architect/Engineer shall defend and pay all costs, expenses, claims, fines, penalties and damages that may in any manner arise out of, or be imposed because of, the Architect/Engineer's failure to comply with this paragraph, whether assessed by any governmental body against the Owner as either property owner or as a facility operator.
+Owner and Architect/Engineer each agree to attempt to give one another prompt notice of any notice of violation received.

-1.9.2 The Engineer shall ensure that its employees shall observe and exercise all necessary caution and discretion so as to avoid injury to person or damage to property of any and all kinds.
-The Engineer shall cooperate with County officials in performing the contract work so that interference with normal programs will be held to a minimum.
-The Engineer shall be an independent Contractor and shall not be an employee of the County.
+1.9.2 The Architect/Engineer shall ensure that its employees shall observe and exercise all necessary caution and discretion so as to avoid injury to person or damage to property of any and all kinds.
+The Architect/Engineer shall cooperate with County officials in performing the contract work so that interference with normal programs will be held to a minimum.
+The Architect/Engineer shall be an independent Contractor and shall not be an employee of the County.

-1.9.3 The Engineer shall pay all County, City, State and Federal taxes required by law enacted at the time proposals are received and resulting from the work or traceable thereto, under whatever name levied.
-Said taxes shall not be in addition to the contract price between the County and the Engineer, as the taxes shall be an obligation of the Engineer and not of the County, and the County shall be held harmless for same by the Engineer.
+1.9.3 The Architect/Engineer shall pay all County, City, State and Federal taxes required by law enacted at the time proposals are received and resulting from the work or traceable thereto, under whatever name levied.
+Said taxes shall not be in addition to the contract price between the County and the Architect/Engineer, as the taxes shall be an obligation of the Architect/Engineer and not of the County, and the County shall be held harmless for same by the Architect/Engineer.